-These Chicken Alfredo Stuffed Shells with Spinach are so delicious, you won't believe how easy they are to make!
-They are filled with tender cooked chicken, broccoli, and spinach, mixed up with a delicious homemade alfredo sauce, and topped with a layer of shredded cheese.
-This meal comes together incredibly quickly, making it ideal for busy weeknights - and your kids won't even know it contains healthy vegetables!
+These easy Chicken Alfredo Stuffed Shells with Spinach are filled with tender cooked chicken, broccoli, and spinach mixed with a delicious homemade alfredo sauce and topped with a layer of melty cheese.
+This meal comes together incredibly quickly, making it ideal for busy weeknights - and your kids won't even know it contains hidden vegetables!

-These spinach stuffed shells are one of my favorite recipes to cook my family for dinner.
+These spinach stuffed shells are one of my favorite dinner recipes.
 I like to make this the next day after I cook Air Fryer Frozen Chicken Breasts or Instant Pot Chicken Breasts.

 - Creamy and Delicious - The combination of creamy homemade alfredo sauce, mozzarella cheese, and parmesan cheese makes this dish the perfect comfort food your whole family will love!

-- Great for a crowd - This delicious recipe is perfect for serving up when entertaining guests or feeding a large family.
-It can be prepared in advance and placed in the fridge until ready to cook.
+- Great for a crowd - It can be prepared in advance and placed in the fridge until ready to cook.

-- Packed with flavor - The combination of creamy alfredo sauce, tender chicken, and flavorful spinach gives this dish an incredible depth of flavor.
-The melty cheese on top adds an extra layer of indulgence that everyone will love!
+- Packed with flavor - The combination of creamy alfredo sauce, tender chicken, and melty cheese is delicious.

 - Perfect Family Meal - With its combination of filling ingredients and cheesy flavors, this dish will satisfy even the pickiest eaters in your family!